Welcome to our Sellfy review.

 All paid plans will allow you to sell digital products, physical products, subscriptions, and print-on-demand merchandise.
 And all plans (including Free) have no transaction fees.

-The Starter plan is $19/month billed annually and allows you to earn $10,000 per year.
+The Starter plan starts at $19/month billed bi-annually and allows you to earn $10,000 per year.
 Under this plan, you can sell physical products, digital products, and subscriptions.
 You can also connect your own domains and access email marketing functionality.

-The Business plan is $49/month billed annually and allows you to earn $50,000 per year.
+The Business plan starts at $49/month billed bi-annually and allows you to earn $50,000 per year.
 This plan enables product and store design migration as well as product upselling.
 It will also show you your cart abandonment details and will remove all Sellfy branding.

-The Premium plan is $99/month billed annually.
+The Premium plan starts at $99/month billed bi-annually.
 You can make up to $200,000 in sales per year.
 With this plan, you’ll get priority customer support.

 There is also a custom plan for businesses that need it.